Sivasuthan9/blah/README.md

 ## 1. Command `run`:
 ### run
-The `tool` command is utilized to run the specified .jac or .jir file.
+The `run` command is utilized to run the specified .jac or .jir file.
 ### Usage:
 ```bash
 $ jac run <file_path> [main] [cache]